 MP (also a tube lover) was hiding to the left, and only when I checked the photos later I noticed that he did reach out;-)

 Chattelin Audio Systems had a very nice system set up: Wilson Yvette (courtesy of distributor Reference Sounds) with Soulution and Zanden.
 When we listened to this system, the Soulutions were playing.
 The room was perhaps a bit overly damped and the soundstage was not particularly wide likely because of this, but the sound was engaging and very well balanced and there were definitely no room modes.
 Most impressive were dynamics and bass.
-This was a very powerful, tight and propulsive sound with very natural timbre, and none of the hard treble that could plague some older Wilsons.
+This was a very powerful, tight and propulsive sound with very natural timbre and none of the hard treble that could plague some older Wilsons.

 Distributor Reference Sounds showed another set of Wilsons in another room, and these I can actually almost afford.
-Well, not really, but these Sabrinas are Wilson’s new entry level model.
-I really dig their orange colour, and their sound too!
+Well, not really, but these Sabrinas are Wilson’s new entry-level model.
+I really dig their orange color, and their sound too!
 Playing with a Mark Levinson 585 integrated amp and 519 Media Player and connected with Transparent Cable throughout, this system sounded full-bodied, smooth and relaxed yet nicely nimble and dynamic.
 I asked Michael if I could do a review and it looks like this may indeed materialize.